brendenvogt/PYderman/README.md

-# peterparker
+# PyterParker
-Your friendly neighborhood web spider.
+Your friendly neighborhood web spider; written in Python.